Abstinence as political act: 4B feminism's 'four nos' – DW – 11/25/2024

 Mingyeong sees similarities between the struggles for women's rights in the US and South Korea.

-"Eight years ago, we found out that our friends, fathers, or others close to us, don't share our perspective on gender issues," she explains.
+"Eight years ago, we found out that our friends, fathers, or others close to us, didn't share our perspective on gender issues," she explains.

-The 4B pioneer is referring to the Gagnam Station femicide, in which a man killed a woman in the restroom of a karaoke bar in Seoul.
-He later testified that he killed her because she had ignored him all his life.
+The 4B pioneer is referring to the Gagnam Station femicide — in which a man killed a woman in the restroom of a Seoul karaoke bar and later testified he did it because she had ignored him all his life.

 The murder set off a new wave of feminism in South Korea, led by young women decrying the country's misogyny problem — online and on the streets.